inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 * Testers supply a very limited amount of information to the tests; the tests themselves learn about data provided by the system to and automatically generate inputs for subsequent tests.
-* This test kit enerates tests from machine-readable content each time US Core is updated.
+* This test kit generates tests from machine-readable content each time US Core is updated.
 Additionally, the tests use the HL7 FHIR Validator to do runtime validation of resources against profiles provided within US Core.
 * Occasionally, the US Core Test Kit overrides machine-readable rules in narrative;